Mt. Fuji & Fuji Five Lakes Itinerary

 Hours: Open 24 hours, but sunrise to sunset is the best time to visit.

 For thrill-seekers, Fuji-Q Highland is a popular amusement park that has excellent roller coasters – think Guinness World Record-breaking roller coasters.
 Considering it’s at the base of Mount Fuji, you can even get a fabulous view of the mountain while on a ride!
-Although there are a number of thrilling rides at Fuji- Q Highland, there are also leisurely and kid-friendly rides in the park too.
+Although there are several thrilling rides at Fuji-Q Highland, there are also leisurely and kid-friendly rides in the park.

 Address: 5 Chome-6-1 Shinnishihara, Fujiyoshida, Yamanashi 403-0017, Japan